DesignInTheBlack/Elevate/README.md

 <br>

 Elevate CSS is a compile-first utility framework that transforms your styling layer into a seamless extension of your design system.
-With a token-driven architecture, expressive utility string (property:modifier) syntax, and compile-time validation, Elevate ensures every styling decision is consistent, intentional, and scalable.
+With a token-driven architecture, expressive utility string (property:modifier) syntax, and build-time validation, Elevate ensures every styling decision is consistent, intentional, and scalable.
 By bridging the gap between design and development, Elevate empowers teams to create maintainable, error-free, and future-proof codebases with clarity and precision.

 <br>